CLRX/CLRX-mirror/doc/GalliumAbi.md

 ### Argument passing

-Argument is stored in memory which address is stored in s[6:7].
-Argument begins from the first dword in this memory.
+Arguments are stored in memory which address is stored in s[6:7].
+Arguments begins from the first dword in this memory.
 After kernel arguments are kernel dimensions.
-List of data (number is dword offset after kernel argument):
+List of data (number is dword offset after kernel arguments):

 * 0 - number of dimensions
 * 1-3 - global offsets for each dimensions